muratk5n/thirdwave/en/README.md

 H2 Central: "Queensland launches roadmap for hydrogen skills development.
 The Queensland government has launched Australia’s first dedicated workforce development plan for the hydrogen industry"

 ---

-CNBC: "A critical shipping lane in Europe’s economic heart is drying up in the searing heat..
-The water levels in the River Rhine are running perilously low in the searing heat the region has been experiencing"

----